 The jet ski scam is so popular in Thailand that there are YouTube videos showing you how it works.
 One misconception is that the scam is about the price of hiring the jet skis and charging foreigners too much.
 However, it actually starts when you bring it back and they accuse you of damaging it.
 They may claim you either hit another jet ski or even some rocks, and point out damage underneath the ski or on its nose.
 They might blame you and say you are liable for the damage, even demanding payment on the spot or they will call the police.

 If they do call the police (possibly a friend dressed in uniform) it can just be part of the scam.
 The “police” may negotiate a cheaper rate for you but they will not help you get out of paying.
 It also pays not to accuse them of being part of the scam or not doing enough to help you.
 If you get it wrong, you might find yourself locked up.

 In most cases in Thailand, you do not have to enter any sort of hire contract and because of this, typically the owner is always right.
 Some people are scammed thousands of dollars due to bullying tactics and very aggressive owners.

 The easiest way to avoid being scammed is to have a good look at the jet ski before you hire it and take photos before you take it out.
 You could do some research on the web before you leave or ask your hotel’s concierge for recommendations.

 This scam works in a similar way to the jet ski scam.
 When bringing the bike back you’re told that there’s damage to the vehicle and some outrageous repair cost is quoted.
 Again the “police” might be called to assist but they will only help negotiate a lower price.

-Another scam involves the motorcycle shop stealing their own bikes back and charging you for the replacement.
-To avoid this, park the scooter where you can keep an eye on it, lock it to something solid or store it in a locked garage, and use a chain and padlock at all times.
+Another scam involves the motorbike shop stealing their own bikes back and charging you for the replacement.
+To avoid this, park the bike where you can keep an eye on it, lock it to something solid or store it in a locked garage, and use a chain and padlock at all times.

 Snow sports scams